esslli24-PfThML/esslli24PfThML.github.io/README.md

 ## Contacts <a name="contacts"></a>
-For any question or comment, you can use the ESSLLI discord server, or reach out to us at tiziano.dalmonte _at_ unibz _dot_ it and m.girlando _at_ uva _dot_ nl
+For any question or comment, you can use the ESSLLI discord server, or reach out to us at "tiziano.dalmonte _at_ unibz _dot_ it" and "m.girlando _at_ uva _dot_ nl".